onejun992/onejun992.github.io/index.md

   Led and coordinated a representative team participating in the university-wide
   creative contents exhibition competition on behalf of the department.

-- **Director**,
+- **Director (5th Term)**,
   Sangmyung University Chinese Students and Scholars Association (SMUCSSA),
-  under the guidance of the Education Section,
-  Embassy of the People’s Republic of China in the Republic of Korea
-  (Mar 2021 – Jun 2021)
+  affiliated with the Education Section, of the Embassy of the People’s Republic of China in the Republic of Korea (Mar 2021 – Jun 2021)

 - **President (6th Term)**,
   Sangmyung University Chinese Students and Scholars Association (SMUCSSA),
-  under the guidance of the Education Section,
-  Embassy of the People’s Republic of China in the Republic of Korea
+  affiliated with the Education Section, of the Embassy of the People’s Republic of China in the Republic of Korea
   (Jul 2021 – May 2022)
   *(Official election announcement: https://mp.weixin.qq.com/s/Ym-ubGgLLlgHEIrR4BSEDQ)*